charechek/Portfolio-Cezary-B/readme.md

 ## Usage

 Use in web browser.
 Browse information for each section.
 Use the top links to move to each website's section.
-The website is designated for desktop view, tablet and mobile phone wiev.
+The website is designated for desktop view, tablet and mobile phone view.
 <img src="images\screenshot.PNG" width="50%" height="50%">
 <hr>
 ## Credits